connext/vector/modules/documentation/docs/configureNode.md

-# Node Configuration
+# Configuration and Deployment

 The `node` stack is configurable via the `config-node.json` file.
 Note that the `duet` and `trio` stacks are designed exclusively for development/testing so these are not configurable.

 There is an additional `config-prod.json` file that can apply to either the node or router but not both.
 The `config-prod.json` file contains your domain name and, because it's _not_ tracked by git, it's a good place to put overrides for secret values like API keys.
 A prod-mode deployment using a domain name w https must be exposed on port 443, therefore only a single prod-mode stack can run on a given machine at a time.
-We cover this in depth in the Node Deployment section.

-## Configuration Keys
+## Node Configuration API

 `config-node.json` contains the default configuration for the `node` stack: `make start-node`.